 Polyphenol Rich Foods

-Some studies have found that a diet rich in polyphenols may help improve feelings of sadness as well as general mental health.*14
+Some studies have found that a diet rich in polyphenols may help improve feelings of sadness and general mental health.*14

 Tryptophan Rich Foods